hatonthecat/Open-Source-Car/README.md

 From a [Quora](https://www.quora.com/Which-car-maker-uses-the-lowest-number-of-parts-to-make-a-car) answer 9 years ago( approx 2015):

+"Cars have gotten exponentially more parts as they have become more complex and efficient, fuel injectors, electrically controlled components and other modern advances are usually quite complex.
+Because of this I'd say that companies that produce older style cars without a lot of complex modern components (such as tata cars) would be the lowest current production vehicles.
+Companies that produce kit cars (Build it yourself Vehicles) tend to be fairly simple as well.
+Manuals have less mechanical components, smaller vehicles have less components and smaller engines which have less components, anything without a turbo, aircon, direct injection (though carburettors are rare now) etc will have less parts.

-"My Guestimate for the fewest parts on a modern recently designed vehicle would be one of the low end Tata cars or something similar (like the nano) though even these have a decent number of electrical components.
+My Guestimate for the fewest parts on a modern recently designed vehicle would be one of the low end Tata cars or something similar (like the [nano](https://en.wikipedia.org/wiki/Tata_Nano)) though even these have a decent number of electrical components.

 For example for cost saving the Nano, has 3 wheel nuts (due to smaller wheels)